This post may contain affiliate links. See our disclosure policy.

 These better than box mix brownies are PERFECT.
 Ooey and gooey right out of the oven, soft and chewy after they cool with a light, delicate flaky crust.

 There are two things I am an absolute perfectionist about: Chocolate chip cookies and brownies.
-I have probably tried hundreds of brownies throughout my life (not sure whether I should be admitting that or not) and these “better than box mix” brownies truly are the best I have had.
+I have probably tried hundreds of brownies throughout my life to find the best brownie recipe.
+These “better than box mix” brownies from scratch truly are the best I have had.

-- The Crust: The crust can never be dry and could never be “crunchy”.
-It must be chewy with a lightly crisp edge.
+- The Crust: The crust can never be dry and should never be “crunchy”.
+It must be chewy with a lightly crisp edge with very few crumbs.

-- The Center: When you pull the brownies out of the oven, the center of the brownies need to be hot and gooey (perfect for adding a a scoop of ice cream).
+- The Center: The center needs to be hot and gooey (perfect for adding a a scoop of ice cream).
 When they cool, they should be soft and chewy (even for the next day or two).

-- The Top: The top of the brownies should have an ultra thin, delicate, flaky layer.
+- The Top: The top of the brownies should have an ultra thin, delicate, flaky, crackly crust.
 Thinner than tissue paper.
 See image below to see what I am talking about.

-The biggest tip for making these brownies is to NOT OVER BAKE.
+- The biggest tip for making these brownies is to NOT OVER BAKE.
 They may seem slightly under-done when you pull them out and that is totally normal.
 When they cool, they will be soft and chewy.
-You want these brownies to fail the “toothpick test”.
-Brownies are not a cake.
+You want these brownies to fail the “toothpick test”, unlike cake.
 They don’t need to be “done” all the way through.

 These really don’t need anything extra.
 They are perfect the way they are.
-If you want to swap out the dark chocolate chips for semi-sweet, that is totally ok.
+If you want to swap out the dark chocolate chips for semi-sweet chocolate chips, that is totally ok.
 You can even use peanut butter chips or you want to switch it up.
 We have used mini-chocolate chips before and those work great too.
-The chocolate chip part is totally substitutable.
 Mint chocolate chips would be a fun substitution around the holidays.
-Get as creative as you want here.
+Chocolate chunks are also another great way to add gooey chocolate to your brownies.
+You can also add nuts like pecans or walnuts.

 GLUTEN FREE Brownies: